Contribution Assessment Ceiling — Definition & Significance

 Quick Summary

 The contribution assessment ceiling (BBG - Beitragsbemessungsgrenze) determines up to which income social insurance contributions are calculated.
 Income above is contribution-free.
-In 2026, the limit for pension insurance is EUR 7,550 monthly (West Germany).
+In 2026, the limit for pension insurance is EUR 8,450 monthly.

 Definition in Detail